emqx/emqx-docs/en_US/getting-started/getting-started.md

 :::

 ::: tab EMQX Cloud
-Connecting your IoT devices to everything with reliable, real-time IoT data transport, processing, and integration.
-Accelerating your IoT application development without the burden of self-managing the infrastructure.
+Connects your IoT devices to everything with reliable, real-time IoT data transport, processing, and integration.
+Accelerate your IoT application development without the burden of self-managing the infrastructure.

 - Fully managed MQTT 5.0 service
 - Powerful SQL-based rule engine